Careers360 Logo

 Evolution covers some of the most important concepts in understanding how life on Earth has changed over time.
 Given below are some of the important questions that can guide students.
 For more such questions, students can rely on the NCERT Solutions for Class 12 Biology Chapter 6 Evolution.

-Answer: The correct answer is Option 4), A-D-C-B
+Answer: The correct answer is Option 3) Life can arise from non-living things only.

 Explanation: